heliohackweek/Wang/README.md

 ### Tentative project tasks
 - We will first build a simple model to learn the closure given by equation (1).
   - The input/feature data T consists sinusoidal modes of random phases and amplitudes.
-  - The output/label q will be computed from the closure equation (1).
+  - The output/label data q will be computed from the closure equation (1).
 - We will try to understand the simple model and enhance it.
 Example tasks are
   - Understand the model performance scores.
   - Learn how to find optimal hyper-parameters (i.e., those related to machine learning algorithms).